ualib/agda-algebras/quotients.rst

 .. rubric:: Footnotes

 ..
 [1]
-   The issue here is whether we can define :math:`fₗ (x/R)` without invoking some form of the axiom of :term:`Choice` axiom.
+   The issue here is whether we can define :math:`fₗ (x/R)` without invoking some :term:`Choice` axiom.
 Indeed, :math:`x/R` is a class of inhabitants of type :math:`α` and, if :math:`fₗ(x/R)` is taken to be the value returned when :math:`f` is evaluated at some member of this class, then we must have a way to choose one such member.
 Note that we use :math:`x/R` to denote the :math:`R`-class containing :math:`x`, while the notation defined in the :term:`LSTL` for this :math:`R`-class is :math:`⟦x⟧`.

 ..
 [2]
    Definitions in the ``ualib`` namespace are not part of Lean's built-in logical framework, so the computation principles we would like these definitions to satisfy must be assumed (as an ``axiom``), rather than proved (as a ``theorem``).
 If we had stuck with the ``quot`` constants defined in the `Lean Standard Library`_ (instead of defining our own versions of these constants), we could have *proved* the the ``flift_comp_principle``,  since this principle is taken as part of the logical framework of the :term:`LSTL`.